hugomarisco/keykey.kitchen/content/recipes/babi-kecap-ala-indonesia/index.en.md

 steps:
   - description: Marinate the pork with salt and lime juice, and let it sit for at least 15 minutes.
+    image: marinasi-babi.jpg
   - description: Sauté the shallots, garlic, candlenut, ginger, and galangal until fragrant.
+    image: bahan-iris.jpg
   - description: Once fragrant, add the lemongrass, bay leaves, kaffir lime leaves, coriander, nutmeg, pepper, star anise, and cinnamon.
 Stir for a while, then add soy sauce, oyster sauce, and palm sugar, stirring again.
+    image: masukkan-gula-merah.jpg
   - description: Add the marinated pork, stir well, and cook until a little oil starts to release from the pork.
   - description: Next, add the sweet soy sauce, stirring until the dish starts to caramelize slightly.
 Then, add water and cook until the pork is almost tender.
+    image: tambahkan-air.jpg
   - description: Add the white tofu, bird’s eye chilies, and large red chilies, stirring well.
 Cook until the sauce reduces and only a little liquid and oil remain.
+    image: masukkan-tahu-dan-cabe.jpg
   - description: Turn off the heat, remove from the pan, and serve.
+    image: sajikan.jpg
 ---
+> Babi Kecap is an Indonesian pork dish cooked in delicious, rich sweet soy sauce.
+Although it originates from Southern Chinese cuisine, Babi Kecap has become a favorite in Indonesia thanks to the unique sweetness of the kecap manis.
+Typically, pork belly is slowly braised in sweet soy sauce, combined with garlic, shallots, and a little salt, resulting in a warm, fragrant dish perfect for any occasion.